Tondemo-bon

 Tondemo (トンデモ, Tondemo) means "outrageous" or "preposterous" + bon (本, hon) "book" in Japanese.
 Recently the word has gained another meaning thanks to the activity of Togakkai (the Academy of Tondemo books) which annually award Nihon Tondemo-bon Taisho (Japan Tondemo Book Award), which is similar to the Golden Raspberry Award or the Ig Nobel Prize.
 Tondemo-bon is defined by the academy as "something amusing from a perspective that differs from what the author intends".
-The award covers not just conspiracy theory or pseudoscience but also includes historical revisionism as well as atheists or scientific sceptics who make rather biased attacks toward the former.
+The award covers not just conspiracy theory or pseudoscience but also includes historical revisionism as well as sceptics who make biased attacks toward the former.
 The members of Togakkai included religious figures as well as scientists and other academics.
 In Japan, this genre has superseded similar activities of scientific sceptics.

 Togakai tondemobon taisho winners

 Here is a list of winners of the Nihon Tondemo-bon Taisho (Japan Tondemo Book Award):